-Pictures: 18.VIII.2016
+Pictures: 18.viii.2016

 Unfortunately, I couldn't find any aerial photographs of the 1927 flights of the Río Ebro basin of this area, but photos from the 1950s show that large parts of the roof then already had collapsed.
 Photos from 1973 show that the roof had disappeared completely.
 There were some tall trees on the edge of the mill pond and along the restitution canal, but the inside of the pond and of the former buildings was still completely free of vegetation.